State Board of Education candidates speak to takeaways from schools’ COVID adaptations

 With 30 years in the public health realm, Simpson said she can bring “new skills and new perspectives” to the state education board as Colorado schools adjust to a new way of doing things.

-During the Issues and Answers Forum, as well as the Club 20 Debates in September, Rankin and Simpson addressed a number of topics, including reading and math scores, U.S. history curriculumn, teacher training, teacher pay and more.
+During the Issues and Answers Forum, as well as the Club 20 Debates in September, Rankin and Simpson addressed a number of topics, including reading and math scores, U.S. history curriculum, teacher training, teacher pay and more.

 View both sessions in their entirety, below: